darinpeetz/HPC_Training/lessons/bash/bash_multi_3.md

 The first basic command is `mkdir`.
 This command **m**a**k**es a **dir**ectory in the file system.
 Like many other commands there are multiple flags that can be used with this command, however the basic usage is `mkdir directory_name`.
 For example:

 	$ ls
-	bin data usr
+	boss.mp3	theme.mp3
-	$ mkdir home
+	$ mkdir lyrics
 	$ ls
-	bin data home usr
+	boss.mp3	lyrics	theme.mp3

 To **c**o**p**y a file or directory you can use the `cp` command.
 This second basic command allows the user to copy a file or directory and specify a destination.
 This command has the format `cp source destination`.
 For Example:

 	$ ls
-	bin data home usr
+	boss.mp3	lyrics	theme.mp3
-	$ cp home thesis
+	$ cp theme.mp3 menu.mp3
-	bin data home thesis usr
+	boss.mp3	lyrics	menu.mp3	theme.mp3

 The next basic command is `mv` which easily enough stands for **m**o**v**e.
-Similar to `cp` in this command you specify a source and a destination however unlike `cp` it will only keep the desitnation.
+Similar to `cp` in this command you specify a source and a destination however unlike `cp` it will only keep the destination.
 For this reason `mv` is used to rename files.
 To move a file you can type the following in the command line:

+	$ cd ..
 	$ ls
-	bin data home thesis usr
+	cse.txt	mend.cfg	music	papers	school	thesis
-	$ mv thesis home/
+	$ mv cse.txt school/
 	$ ls
-	bin data home usr
+	mend.cfg	music	papers	school	thesis
-	$ cd home
+	$ cd school
 	$ ls
-	thesis
+	cs450.txt	cse.txt	ie340.txt

-Notice that the directory `thesis` is no longer in the root directory but instead in the home directory.
+Notice that the file `cse.txt` is no longer in the `sonic` directory but instead in the `school` directory.
 To rename a file you can specify the `source` as long as the source is not within the current directory.
 For example:

 	$ ls
-	thesis
+	cs450.txt	cse.txt	ie340.txt
-	$ mv thesis paper
+	$ mv cse.txt cse401.txt
 	$ ls
-	paper
+	cs450.txt	cse401.txt	ie340.txt

 Finally there a few different ways to remove a file or directory.
 For example:

+	$ cd ..
 	$ ls
-	cse.txt mend.cfg music papers school thesis
+	mend.cfg	music	papers	school	thesis
 	$ rm mend.cfg
 	$ ls
-	cse.txt music papers school thesis
+	music	papers	school	thesis
 	$ rm thesis
 	rm: thesis: is a directory